gSchool/glearn-cli/README.md

 # glearn-cli

-This is the command line interface for previewing and publishing Learn curriculum.
+This is the command line interface for previewing and publishing curriculum on Learn.

 ## Installation with Homebrew